Constraining reionization morphology and source properties with 21cm galaxy cross-correlation surveys: Network architecture and training

 \section{Network architecture and training}

-We perform SBI using \texttt{EoRFlow}, a conditional normalizing flow framework originally introduced in~\citet{Pietschke_2025} for inference on 21cm power spectra.
-We also explored an inference model based on Conditional Flow Matching~\citep[CFM;][]{Lipman2023, Tong2023}, motivated by recent successes in modeling complex distributions with more flexible continuous-time dynamics.
-While CFM achieves comparable posterior accuracy posterior sampling is significantly slower (about 6x in our case) due to the need to numerically integrate an ordinary differential equation for each draw.
+We performed SBI using \texttt{EoRFlow}, a conditional normalizing flow framework originally introduced in~\citet{Pietschke_2025} for inference on 21cm power spectra.
+We also explored an inference model based on conditional flow matching~\citep[CFM;][]{Lipman2023, Tong2023}, motivated by recent successes in modeling complex distributions with more flexible continuous-time dynamics.
+While CFM achieves comparable posterior accuracy, posterior sampling is significantly slower (about 6x in our case) due to the need to numerically integrate an ordinary differential equation for each draw.
 Given the absence of clear performance gains and the substantially increased computational cost, we do not adopt CFM as our fiducial inference model.

-In the present work, \texttt{EoRFlow} is adapted to operate on 21cm-Galaxy cross-power spectra, while preserving the core design philosophy of directly inferring astrophysical parameters from summary statistics derived from forward simulations, without constructing an explicit likelihood.
-The inference network directly takes the power spectrum as input, and no additional neural summary network is employed.
+In the present work, \texttt{EoRFlow} was adapted to operate on 21cm galaxy cross-power spectra, while preserving the core design philosophy of directly inferring astrophysical parameters from summary statistics derived from forward simulations, without constructing an explicit likelihood.
+The inference network directly took the power spectrum as input, and no additional neural summary network was employed.
 This choice reflects the relatively low dimensionality of the spherically averaged power spectrum and avoids introducing unnecessary architectural complexity or information bottlenecks.
-The network input consists of spherically averaged 1D power spectra, the 21cm auto-power $P_{21}(k, z)$, the 21cm-Galaxy cross-power $P_\mathrm{21,g}(k, z)$, or both combined, evaluated in discrete redshift bins.
+The network input consists of spherically averaged 1D power spectra; the 21cm auto-power, $P_{21}(k, z)$; the 21cm galaxy cross-power, $P_\mathrm{21,g}(k, z)$; or both combined, evaluated in discrete redshift bins.
 This flexibility to seamlessly incorporate single or multiple observables is a key advantage of the SBI approach.
-For each redshift slice, the power spectrum is sampled on a fixed set of k-modes, forming a one-dimensional vector that fully characterizes the observable(s) used for inference.
+For each redshift slice, the power spectrum is sampled on a fixed set of k-modes, forming a 1D vector that fully characterizes the observable(s) used for inference.